brunoalvarez89/brunoalvarez89.github.io-blog/about/index.md

 I have always had a passion for computers.
 I still remember being this 90's kid, obsessed with [mIRC scripting](https://en.wikipedia.org/wiki/MIRC_scripting_language), [ASCII art](https://en.wikipedia.org/wiki/ASCII_art) and the [early WWW](https://en.wikipedia.org/wiki/Web_2.0#Web_1.0).
 Later on, I stumbled upon science and research, and both worlds sticked together until today.

 ### The Code Roamer
 I created this site with the intent of sharing my walkabouts on math and code in the cleariest possible way.
 Its name humbly tries to capture the sense of wander I get when diving into subjects that profoundly interest me (besides, codewanderer.com was already registered :P).
-Also, it would be asome for this information to be helpful to someone else too.
+Also, it would feel pretty great if this information provides to be helpful to others as well.

 ### Contact
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/brunoalvarez89/), [ResearchGate](https://www.researchgate.net/profile/Bruno_Alvarez) or via email at brunoalvarez89@gmail.com.
 My GitHub and Google Scholar profiles can be found [here](https://github.com/brunoalvarez89) and [here](https://scholar.google.com/citations?user=Gr1PT-4AAAAJ&hl=es).
 You can download my CV [here](https://docs.google.com/document/d/17KrMikcjI6VoxRozAMXe4at1r143-qN3pMmq7aFscLw/edit?usp=sharing).